Tychobra/polished/README.md

 1. Set up your Firebase project.
 Go to [https://firebase.google.com/](https://firebase.google.com/) and create a firebase project named "polished-<project_name>".
 Open your new Firebase project and:
    - go to the "Authentication" page "Sign-in method" tab and enable "Email/Password" sign in.
    - go to the "Database" tab, and click "Create Database" to create a Firestore database.
 Start the database in "test mode".
-This will allow unrestricted read and write access during this initial set up.
 We will secure the database in a later step.

 2. Set up initial user in Firestore.
 TODO: create function to somehow automate this process.
 Probably can do this with a new Firebase function??